cooler-SAI/cooler-SAI/README.md

 ### Hi there 👋

+- My name is Andrey!
+I love game dev, playing games and love creation.
-- ⚡ Fun fact: I made more then 20000+ types creature's spells for WoW Servers.
+- ⚡ Fun fact: I scripted more then 35000+ types creature's use spells for WoW Servers (since WotLK creature_ai_scripts).
+- 🌱 I’m currently learning C#
 - 🔭 I’m currently working on World of Warcraft Servers and WAR Online!

 <!--